 Carmel Bella Farm

-At Carmel Bella Farm, I hope to inspire others to live a more organic lifestyle and be an example that you can produce high yields, of beautiful produce through holistic farming and sustainable land management.
+At Carmel Bella Farm, I hope to inspire others to live a more organic lifestyle and be an example that you can produce high yields of beautiful produce through holistic farming and sustainable land management.
 I hope to tantalize taste buds through bold, exotic and beautifully delicious photography.
 I hope to support others in growing the most magnificent tomato garden they can imagine.
 I hope to guide others with growing techniques and provide some of the highest quality, rare, unique and beautiful seed varieties possible from our treasured collection.
-And I hope to inspire others to start their first garden, and to bring awareness adn excitement to the beauty and health provided by nature when you work with it and not against it.
+And I hope to inspire others to start their first garden and to bring awareness and excitement to the beauty and health provided by nature when you work with it and not against it.